University of Maryland, College Park: Transportation

 A free shuttle service, known as Shuttle–UM, is available for UMD students, faculty, staff, and some residents of College Park and Greenbelt.
-The university is served by an off-campus stop on the Washington Metro Green Line and Yellow Line called College Park – University of Maryland.
-The station is also served by the Camden Line of the MARC Train, which runs between Baltimore and Washington.
-A Shuttle-UM bus (Route 104) arrives at the station every five minutes during the fall and spring semesters (every ten minutes during the summer) to bring visitors to campus (stopping in front of the Stamp Student Union).
+The university is served by an off-campus stop on the Washington Metro's Green Line called College Park – University of Maryland.
+This stop is adjacent to a stop on the MARC Camden line, a commuter rail line which runs from Baltimore to Washington, D.C.
+The stop is also serviced by busses from Shuttle–UM, MTA, WMATA, and TheBus.